abdurraufraihan/blogapi/README.md

 # Blog API

 This is a simple blog api which is based on Django REST Framework.
 The three main resource of this API is Post, Category and Tag.
 For authenticating user i'm using the Django REST Framework token auth.
-The api endpoints and sample request, response is given below.
+The api endpoints and sample request, response are given below.

 # Endpoints